isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 :ref:`kea-ctrl-agent` describes in detail the Kea daemon, which provides a RESTful interface to control the Kea servers.
-The same functionality is used by the High Availability hooks library to establish communication between the HA peers.
+The same functionality is used by the High Availability hook library to establish communication between the HA peers.
 Therefore, the HA library requires that the Control Agent (CA) be started for each DHCP instance within the HA setup.
 If the Control Agent is not started, the peers will not be